qutech/QuMADA/docs/tutorials.rst

 First steps: Example Measurements
 ---------------------------------

-QuMADA is a QCoDeS based measurement framework that helps you performing measurements easily as well as dumping all required metadata in a database.
+QuMada is a QCoDeS based measurement framework that helps you performing measurements easily and furthermore supports the QTools metadata-database (not public) for easy metadata storage.
+Note that it is not required to use the metadata-db at all to use most of the QuMada features.
 Before you start with this basic tutorial make sure to get familiar with QCoDeS, we recommend to work through the 15-Minute-To-QCoDeS tutorial to learn about setting up a database for the measurement data, Experiment containers, the measurement context manager and the station object.
 In this tutorial we assume that you already set up a QCoDeS database and created an experiment.

-This tutorial will show you how to setup basic sweeps in QuMADA.
-In most cases you will start your measurements by using the main.ipy found in QuMADA/src.
+This tutorial will show you how to setup basic measurements in QuMada.
+It roughly follows the example_main_1.py in src/examples.
 It contains a couple of blocks for the steps you have to do in order to set up the measurement and run it.
-We start by importing required submodules:
+This tutorial does focus on running measurements based on measurement scripts and a parameter dictionary.
+Whereas this is not the most comfortable way to use QuMada it helps to understand the underlying mechanics.
+Make sure to go through :ref:`DeviceObject` to make the best use of QuMada.

+We start by setting up the usual imports (including some QCoDeS imports for handling the measurement data and the instruments.
+This example runs with Dummy Instruments.

 .. code-block:: python

-	#Required to load parameter json or yaml
-	import json
-	import yaml
+	# %% Experiment Setup

-	#Drivers for the measurement instruments
+	import threading #Only needed for the dummy instruments
-	from qcodes.station import Station
-	from qcodes.instrument_drivers.Harvard.Decadac import Decadac
-	from qcodes.instrument_drivers.stanford_research.SR830 import SR830
-	from qcodes.instrument_drivers.tektronix.Keithley_2400 import Keithley_2400
-	from qcodes_contrib_drivers.drivers.QDevil.QDAC1 import QDac

-	#You need this to set up the QCoDeS database and experiment
+	import numpy as np
 	from qcodes.dataset import (
 		Measurement,
 		experiments,